chrisbward/html2pug-go/README.md

 A utility library to map HTML to Pug equivalent, inspired by and partly ported from [html2jade](https://github.com/donpark/html2jade)

 ## Using the library

 Examples can be found within ./examples/

+## Todo

+- Fix unit tests (doSkip has been added to failing tests)
+- Support rendering of partials
+- Increase coverage of unit tests
+- CLI app